Ronan-H/md5/overview.md

 [Password Cracking - Computerphile](https://youtu.be/7U-RbOKanYs)

 * Great information about what password cracking is, and the various methods that can be used, such as brute-forcing through all the permutations of characters, and lookup tables, which I talked about a lot in this document.
-Talks about the aproximate time it takes to crack passwords of a certain length using those methods, and shows how longer passwords can be exponentially harder to crack.
-Also demonstrates how powerful these methods can be when paired with a rediculous server machine with 4x NVIDIA Titan X graphics cards installed.
+Talks about the approximate time it takes to crack passwords of a certain length using those methods, and shows how longer passwords can be exponentially harder to crack.
+Also demonstrates how powerful these methods can be when paired with a ridiculous server machine with 4x NVIDIA Titan X graphics cards installed.

 [MD5 - Wikipedia](https://en.wikipedia.org/wiki/MD5)

 * Detailed information on the MD5 algorithm.
 This article was particularly useful in helping me write about the vulnerabilities of MD5, for example.
-I read several other Wikipiedia articles related to hashing, too.
+I read several other Wikipedia articles related to hashing, too.

 [Hash table - Wikipedia](https://en.wikipedia.org/wiki/Hash_table)